iaracastro/iaracastro.github.io/about.md

     <img src="https://raw.githubusercontent.com/iaracastro/iaracastro.github.io/master/profile.png" width="250"/>
 </div>
 <div>
 Greetings!
-I'm Iara Cristina, a 19-year-old studant currently at my last year on the Undergraduate course of Applied Mathematics at FGV (Fundação Getúlio Vargas).
-Mathematics, with its enchanting dance of numbers and patterns, has been my steadfast companion since as far back as I can remember.

-Born into a world where academia was not just a profession but a way of life, both my parents served as beacons of knowledge at UENF (Universidade Estadual Norte Fluminense).
+I'm Iara Cristina, a 19-year-old studant currently at my last year on the Undergraduate course of Applied Mathematics at FGV-RJ (Fundação Getúlio Vargas).
+Born into a world where academia was not just a profession but a way of life, both my parents served as professors at UENF (Universidade Estadual Norte Fluminense Darcy Ribeiro).
 Their influence fostered a love for learning and a deep appreciation for the real-world applications of mathematics.

 My journey took an exciting turn during high school when I participated in OBMEP (Olimpíada Brasileira de Matemática) and ONC (Olimpíada Nacional de Ciências).
 The challenges intensified my fascination with the beauty of mathematics and its profound connection to our daily lives.